jerryjj/fello/README.md

 Even though this example is Serverless, you need Node.JS installed for development.

+I built this demo to showcase on different [Firebase](https://firebase.google.com) features in different meetups, etc.

+NOTE!
+Pay no attention to the UI code ;) I could have used a UI Framework like (Angular, React, etc), but desided to just hack something together quickly so it doesn't hide the base logic of the functionality I wanted to show.

 ## Local development

 * 1. Clone the repo